 Debtor isn’t a business entity

-Neither corporations nor LLCs (limited liability companies) are eligible for Chapter 13 bankruptcy.
+Neither corporations nor LLCs (limited liability companies) is eligible for Chapter 13 bankruptcy.
 The debtor must be an individual or a husband and wife seeking to file jointly.

 No bankruptcy discharge within the past two years

 If the debtor has discharged their debts through a prior Chapter 13 case within the past 2 years, he/she is not eligible to file another chapter 13 case until the requisite time period passes.